 Can a truly blasphemous libel escape criminal action?
-The 29th Hon’ble Chief Justice of India A.S.
+Former Hon’ble Chief Justice of India A.S.
 Anand was attacked once as regards his true age.
 Mr. Ram Jethmalani had no little role to play in that debate.
 Shall the SC feel safe for itself, even if it does for all else?
-This one is getting transferred to a Larger Bench, sooner than later.
+This one shall stand Referred to a Larger Bench, sooner than later.

-Here are some notable judgments on Section 499 of the Indian Penal Code, 1860:
+Notable Judgments on Section 499 of The Indian Penal Code, 1860:

 The fact that defamation of a Judge of a Subordinate Court constitutes an offence under Section 499 does not oust the jurisdiction of the concerned High Court to take cognizance of the act as a Contempt of Court.